vsingh1998/WardrobeAI/README.md

 To start the app:

-a) Check whether saved models are present inside the models/ directory.
+a) Check whether saved models are present inside the models/models/ directory.
 There should be in total 4 models, one inside each subdirectory for category, topwear, bottomwear and footwear.
+You can find the trained models [here](https://drive.google.com/drive/folders/174YFilljTNwZt9m9JAKrjbXj95apQ67p?usp=sharing).

 b) Check whether all dependencies are installed using